iamwangyabin/OpenSDI/README.md

 **Benchmark and Leaderboard: Join the OpenSDI Evaluation!**

-We are establishing a public leaderboard to track the performance of different methods on the OpenSDID benchmark.
-We encourage researchers to evaluate their detection and localization models on OpenSDID and submit their results.
+We maintain a public leaderboard at [OpenSDI Leaderboard](https://iamwangyabin.github.io/OpenSDI/).
+We warmly welcome researchers to evaluate their detection and localization models using our OpenSDID dataset and submit their results to contribute to this growing benchmark.

 ## Quick Start with MaskCLIP
 To address the OpenSDI challenge, we introduce **MaskCLIP**, a novel method based on our **Synergizing Pretrained Models (SPM) framework**.
 MaskCLIP effectively combines the strengths of two powerful pre-trained models: